 If the Nothing Phone 1 is on offer in your area, then it could easily be seen as a bit of a bargain (and by bit, we mean a massive bargain, such is the English language).
 For more options have a look at the best budget camera phones for photography.

-If you’re bored of smartphones that all look the same, then the Nothing Phone 1 is a smartphone that stands out as offering something a little bit different to everyone else.
-Unfortunately the actual usefulness of the GLYPH lights is fairly limited, and can quickly be forgotten about in terms of notifications, but can be useful for more gentle subject lighting.
+If you’re bored with smartphones that all look the same, then the Nothing Phone 1 is a smartphone that stands out as offering something a little bit different.
+Unfortunately, the actual usefulness of the GLYPH lights is fairly limited, and can quickly be forgotten about in terms of notifications, but can be useful for more gentle subject lighting.

-If you’re wanting a smartphone with flagship photo quality, then the Nothing Phone 1 may disappoint you, as images can be a bit hit and miss.
-But if you take into consideration the price point, and the inclusion of two 50MP cameras, both with auto-focus, then this phone could be seen as a bit of steal.
+If you’re wanting a smartphone with flagship photo quality, then the Nothing Phone 1 may disappoint, as images can be a bit hit and miss.
+But if you take into consideration the price point, and the inclusion of two 50MP cameras, both with autofocus, then this phone could be seen as a bit of steal.

-The main camera gives the best results, and whilst the ultra-wide-angle camera is somewhat average, the close focus does help redeem itself.
-The selfie camera is nothing special here.
+The main camera gives the best results, and whilst the ultra-wideangle camera is somewhat average, the close focus does help redeem itself.
+The selfie camera is nothing special.

 Nothing Phone 1 homescreen, photo: JW

-With rumours of the Nothing Phone 2 likely to be coming soon, it may be worth keeping an eye out for any special offers on the Nothing Phone 1.
-However, the phone has some very stiff competition from Google.
+Now that the Nothing Phone 2 has been released, which starts at $744 / £579, it may be worth keeping an eye out for any special offers on the Nothing Phone 1.
+However, it has some very stiff competition from Google.

 Amateur Photographer Recommended 4 stars